MediaComem/comem-archidep/ex/hello-shell.md

 ```bash
 $> chmod +x auto_hunt
 ```
-:warning: **At this juncture in the course, delving into the intricacies of Unix permissions isn't required.
-We'll embark on a deeper exploration of this topic as the semester progresses.**.
+:books: **At this juncture in the course, delving into the intricacies of Unix permissions isn't required.
+We'll embark on a deeper exploration of this topic as the semester progresses.**

 Running the script now works: